Interstate Child Custody and Support

 Child support and child custody arrangements have to be honored, even if one of the parents is living outside of Oklahoma.
 However, interstate child custody and support issues generally become more complicated when one of the parents lives in a different state.

-If you find yourself in the midst of, or preparing for an interstate custody or support battle, contact our dedicated family lawyers at The Law Office of Rhonda Telford Naidu.
+If you find yourself in the midst of, or preparing for an interstate custody or support battle, contact our dedicated family lawyers at Naidu Law, Family law attorneys.

 We have extensive experience in this arena and can help you navigate these turbulent waters, even if the situation is complex.